Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Costs

 Candidates are responsible for all costs associated with the examination venue.
-The QCAA will invoice students for these costs, which must be paid before sitting the first Senior External Examination.
+The QCAA will invoice candidates for these costs, which must be paid before sitting the first Senior External Examination.

 Costs typically include: